MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -IsContinueOnError

-Indicates the command continues when there is an error.
+Indicates the command continues when there is an exception.

 ```yaml
 Type: Boolean